adamcarlile/identity/README.md

 ### Json Web Keyset

-Instead of diseminating the public keys to individual applications, applications can make use of the JWKS in order to ensure that the token is indeed verified
+Instead of disseminating the public keys to individual applications, applications can make use of the JWKS in order to ensure that the token is indeed verified

 JWKS are served from `/.well-known/jwks.json`